 The Formulation: A patented delivery system prevents oxidation

-Vitamin C is typically hard to stabilize when in its purest form, and what makes BeautyStat’s Universal C products so unique is their patented stabilizing formulation.
-The brand developed an innovative encapsulation delivery method that protects each particle until it’s rubbed into the skin, preventing it from oxidizing and becoming less effective over time.
+Vitamin C can be hard to stabilize when in its purest form, and what makes BeautyStat’s Universal C products so unique is their patented stabilizing formulation.
+The brand developed an innovative encapsulation delivery method that is meant to protect each particle until it’s rubbed into the skin, preventing it from oxidizing and becoming less effective over time.

 The Feel: Pretty much weightless